| | | | | | | |

 • Green chilis add heat to the chitranna.
 If you’re making the dish for children or those with a low spice tolerance, cut down on the chilis or skip entirely.
 Green chilis also add sharpness, and a surprising touch of fruity, floral notes.

-• Turmeric powder in moderation gives a beautiful golden color and earthy, peppery nuance.
+• Turmeric powder in moderation gives a beautiful golden colour and earthy, peppery nuance.

 • Salt is a must.
 Season your food, always!